Exomind TMS Therapy in Palm Harbor

 Each session typically lasts 20 to 30 minutes.
 Patients remain awake throughout, can drive themselves home immediately afterward, and resume normal activities the same day.

-Repeated TMS sessions are thought to work through neuroplasticity — the brain’s natural ability to reorganize and strengthen its neural connections over time.
-This is why a course of TMS typically involves multiple sessions, and why benefits may continue after the course ends.
+Different stimulation protocols are used to help normalize activity in the brain networks involved in a given condition.
+While strong evidence shows that TMS works, exactly how it works is still being studied.
+Like other treatments and natural recovery, it is thought to act through neuroplasticity, the brain’s ability to reorganize and strengthen its connections over time.
+This is why a course of TMS involves multiple sessions, and why benefits may continue after the course ends.

 Conditions We Treat

 • Depression — Persistent low mood, loss of interest, fatigue, or changes in sleep and appetite.
-FDA-cleared indication for the Exomind device, with the strongest evidence base of any TMS indication.
-For patients whose depression hasn’t responded to medication, who haven’t tolerated medication side effects, or who prefer not to start a medication.
+The most common protocol uses high-frequency stimulation to the left prefrontal cortex, a region that often shows reduced activity in depression.
+Other protocols, including low-frequency stimulation to the right prefrontal cortex, are also effective and may be used depending on the clinical situation.
+This is the FDA-cleared use of the Exomind device and has the strongest evidence base of any TMS indication.
+TMS is often used for patients whose depression hasn’t responded to medication, who haven’t tolerated medication side effects, or who prefer not to start a medication.

 • Insomnia and sleep disturbances — Difficulty falling asleep, staying asleep, or feeling rested.
-Often a problem of brain wiring — the prefrontal cortex stays overactive at night despite physical exhaustion.
-A different TMS protocol (low-frequency stimulation) has been studied as a way to calm this overactivity.
+Often a problem of brain wiring, the prefrontal cortex stays overactive at night despite physical exhaustion.
+A different TMS protocol, low-frequency stimulation to the prefrontal cortex, has been studied as a way to dampen this hyperarousal, with growing evidence across thousands of patients.
 CBT-I remains the first-line treatment; TMS may be appropriate when CBT-I hasn’t been enough or isn’t a fit.
-Use of Exomind for insomnia outside its FDA-cleared depression indication is off-label.

 Why Choose Our Practice for TMS?

-Our practice offers TMS within a clinical psychiatric setting.
-Dr. Rothschild is a board-certified psychiatrist with subspecialty training in addiction medicine and a long-established Tampa Bay area practice, providing both general psychiatric care and TMS therapy.
-Patients receive their TMS treatment with appropriate clinical oversight throughout the course of treatment.
+Our practice offers TMS in a comfortable, relaxing setting within a clinical psychiatric practice.
+Dr. Rothschild is a board-certified psychiatrist with subspecialty training in addiction medicine and forensic psychiatry, providing both general psychiatric care and TMS therapy with clinical oversight throughout.

 What to expect

 Some patients begin to notice improvement within the first two weeks; others may take longer.
 We track outcomes throughout treatment using validated measures and adjust the approach as needed.
+TMS has a well-established safety record across more than two decades of clinical use.
 The most common side effect is mild scalp discomfort at the stimulation site, which usually improves over the course of treatment.
 Serious side effects are rare.

 TMS is generally not appropriate for patients with metal implants in the head or neck, cochlear implants, deep brain stimulators, cardiac pacemakers, a history of seizures or epilepsy, or those who are pregnant.
 We screen carefully for these contraindications before any treatment begins.